mcei/scan-ports/README.md

-The program will scan ports of range 0-1024 on a host specified
+The program will scan system ports of range 0-1023 on a host specified

 Usage: